1. Home

 Pricing

-There are three editions available to you namely Standard, Pro and Business.
+There are three editions available, namely Standard, Pro and Business.
 There is also a 14-day trial available for free with all the basic features of the software.

 VMware Fusion